dohuuphu/Dialog_generate_tool/README.md

 # Dialog generator tool
-This tool is aimed to create dialog data
+This tool is intended to create dialog data

 # Quickstart
 You can install the Python dependencies with